Stretch Mark Fetish

 Overview

-Stretch mark fetish is a body-feature partialism in which stretch marks, the linear skin striations known clinically as striae (or striae distensae), are a focus of erotic interest.
-Striae are a common, benign feature: they form when skin stretches faster than its dermal connective tissue can adapt, and the resulting disruption of collagen and elastin leaves fine streaks across the abdomen, hips, thighs, breasts, buttocks, or upper arms.
+Stretch mark fetish is a body-feature partialism in which stretch marks, the linear skin striations known clinically as striae or striae distensae, are a focus of erotic interest.
+Striae form when skin is stretched faster than its dermal connective tissue can adapt: collagen and elastin fibres are disrupted, and the result is a set of fine streaks across the abdomen, hips, thighs, breasts, buttocks, or upper arms.
 For someone with this interest, that texture reads as attractive rather than as a flaw.
-This article covers how the interest is framed clinically, where it sits in the lineage of partialisms, and how it intersects with body-acceptance culture.
-As a self-reported preference it is real; as a named category it rests on community description rather than dedicated study.
+This article sets out how the preference is framed clinically, where it sits in the lineage of partialisms, and how it intersects with body-acceptance culture.
+As a self-reported taste it is real; as a named category it rests on community description rather than dedicated study.

 History & origins